Hundreds of Mainers Will Get $300 “Hazard Pay” Checks In November - NewsBreak

 Hundreds of Mainers Will Get $300 “Hazard Pay” Checks In November

 For the last few months, we have been hearing that some Maine residents would be getting special "hazard pay" payments from the government.
-You'll soon have that...wcyy.com
+You'll soon have that...wblm.com

 For the last few months, we have been hearing that some Maine residents would be getting special "hazard pay" payments from the government.
-You'll soon have that...wcyy.com
+You'll soon have that...wblm.com

 Comments / 0